This problem is usually a gas cap that is not tightened all the way, or has a bad seal, but can be other issues.

 When a vacuum is lost, the sensor will detect this as an evap leak, and the ECM will give the message Check Fuel Cap.

-After the evap leak is sealed, the car will need to be driven to build the vacuum back up and the error to clear.
+After the evap leak is sealed, the car will need to be driven through a drive cycle for the error to clear.

 An OBDII scan tool can read codes which often include P0440, P0443, P0442, and P0449.